Shimura data and corners: topology: Triviality of over each stratum

 to $(\FX_j/W_j)^0 \subset \FX^*$ are trivial fibrations, whose fibres are connected. } \end{Cor}

-Les us finish the present section by spelling out the consequences of the above results for Shimura varieties and their compactifications.
-As before, consider the disjoint union $\coprod \FX_j$ of the finitely many spaces underlying rational boundary components associated to $Q_j$, and its quotient $\coprod \FX_j / W_j \,$.
+Let us finish the section by spelling out the consequences of the above results for Shimura varieties and their compactifications.
+As before, consider the disjoint union $\coprod \FX_j$ of the finitely many spaces underlying rational boundary components associated to $Q_j \,$, and its quotient $\coprod \FX_j / W_j \,$.